oracle-quickstart/oci-caas-pci/README.md

 _Why we do this_

-We automate DNS record creation using the OCI DNS service, including the registration steps with Let's Encrypt (via ACME and a validation txt record).
+We automate DNS record creation using the OCI DNS service, including the registration steps with Let's Encrypt (via ACME and a txt record for validation).
 The records and certificates are used for connections to the OCI WAF/WAAS endpoint.
 Currently, these are not optional components.